 1. The Royal Palace and the Palatine Chapel

-Palermo’s Royal Palace stands on the highest point of the old city centre and is the symbol of the political and cultural power of the Norman kingdom.
+Palermo’s Royal Palace stands on the highest point of the old city center and is the symbol of the political and cultural power of the Norman kingdom.
 The key attraction is the magnificent Palatine Chapel, that French writer Guy de Maupassant once described as “the most stupendous religious jewel cherished by human thought and executed by a master hand”.
 This was the royal chapel of the Norman kings and features a fascinating combination of Byzantine, Norman and Islamic styles.
 The sumptuous mosaics and the spectacular wooden ceiling will literally make you stand in awe.

 2. The Cathedral

-Palermo’s cathedral is a magnificent religious complex with an exceptional mix of architectural styles: from Norman towers to a Catalan-style porch and the muslim influences, this church is really unique.
+Palermo’s cathedral is a magnificent religious complex with an exceptional mix of architectural styles: from Norman towers to a Catalan-style porch and the Muslim influences, this church is really unique.
 I must say that the cold interiors contrast strongly with its beautiful facade and can be a little disappointing.
 However, there are some pretty interesting things to see here, including precious sacred objects, tombs of emperors and royal figures, and fantastic views from the rooftop.

 3. Street markets